Techtonica/curriculum/roles-in-tech/security.md

 - [OpenID client connect](https://github.com/IdentityModel/oidc-client-js)

 ### Common Mistakes / Misconceptions
+These are some mistakes that people have in their mind but it is not always true

+- Strong passwords are good enough
+- Antivirus will secure my computer
+- CyberSecurity is just a form of defence
+- You will nver attacked or breached
+- Hackers are criminals
+- If wifi has a passwords, then it is secure
+- By turning of locations you will not be traced
+- Emails are secure
+- Small organizations will not be attacked

 OWASP releases a regular list of the [top 10 most critical web application security risks](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project).
 Here are the 2017 highlights:
 - Injection: validate everything before you give it to an interpreter!
 Here we focus on Javascript sanitization.